WhitmanCS370/sp24-lab13/README.md

 Write your answers to the questions below.

 * What were the main ideas from SDX chapter 24?
+1. Insertion/Deletion can be implemented with the command pattern
+2. Undo/Redo can be represented as a stack of insertion/deletion/cursor move objects that can be parsed through

 * What questions did you have about the material in the chapters?
 What did you find confusing?

+1. This approach, where each keystroke creates an object to put in a dynamically allocated vector, seems like the most possibly inefficient way to do it.
+I understand that this is a small project and optimization is not a worry, but it seems highly unlikely for this to be representative of any real undo/redo system.
+Or am I thinking of it wrong?

 ## Exercise 0: Run the code

 First, verify that you can run the test scripts, and that all tests pass.

-Next, verify that you can run the base application from Chapter 23:
+Next, verify that you can run the base appl1ication from Chapter 23:

     python3 app.py 20